Independent RL for Cooperative-Competitive Agents: A Mean-Field Perspective: Multi-player Receding-horizon NPG (MRNPG)

-Now we state the MRPG algorithm.
-The algorithm is quite simple; starting at time $t = T-1$ each team/player $i \in [N]$ updates its control parameters $(K^i_t, \bK^i_t)$ using natural policy gradient and then moves one step backwards-in-time.
+Now we state the MRNPG algorithm.
+The algorithm is quite simple; starting at time $t = T-1$, each team/player $i \in [N]$ updates its control parameters $(K^i_t, \bK^i_t)$ using natural policy gradient and then moves one step backwards-in-time.

-Notice that (in Algorithm \ref{alg:RL_GS_MFTG}) to compute the natural policy gradients, only the perturbed costs are required, as shown in \eqref{eq:policy_grad_1}, and estimating the covariance matrix is not required as in the literature \cite{hambly2023policy}.
+Notice that (in Algorithm \ref{alg:RL_GS_MFTG}) to compute the natural policy gradients, only the perturbed costs are required, as shown in \eqref{eq:policy_grad_1}, and estimating the covariance matrix is not required (as in \cite{hambly2023policy}).
 This is an independent learning algorithm as all teams independently compute their natural policy gradients and the learning rates $\eta^i_k$ are also independent.